csae1152/FarmHandSqubs/README.md

 6. Enter the following command into the console URL: http://localhost:8000/farming

-7. Run docker to create an image.
+7. Run docker on your local machine to create an image.

 8. Docker compose -p 9000:8000 <farmdiagnoser>` to run as a docker image.